alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Tracking

-The tracking software consists of a series of functions for opening image files and tracking particles.
+The tracking software consists of a series of functions for opening image sequences, tracking bright particles over time and quantifying their intensity.

+`tracker`: This is the main tracking program and is a function of `image_label`, .
+[SpotsCh1, SpotsCh2, frame_average, p, meta_data, image_data, spotImages] = tracker(fileName,p)
 The inputs are the filename (or folder name for unstacked tifs), either without the file extension or if using the bioformats plugin with extension.
+Uses bioformats from the Open Microscopy Environment with associated open licence.

 Parameters and settings:
-`tracker`: This is the main tracking program and is a function of `image_label`, `readData=1` to extract tif or `readData=0` if data preloaded then runs on `image_label`.
-`p` is the parameter structure which can be read in or set by the code.
-It returns arrays of foci for each channel as well as .
-It uses:
+`p` is the parameter structure which is read in from the workspace, or otherwise set in code:
+`readData` set to `0` for data preloaded as `image_label`, or `1` to specify .tif using a prompt.
 `show_output`: an option that can be used to view graphs and manually advance at each stage of the algorithm.
-`Cursor_mode`: set =1 and user can manually specify where spots are.
+`Cursor_mode`: set to `1` for the user to manually specify localised foci.
 The code will return intensity values at this point over the whole time series.

 Subroutines:
-`extractImageSequence3`: extracts user set frames from .tif specified by image_label, can open ASCII files and folders full of .tif frames
+`extractImageSequence3`: extracts user set frames from .tif specified by image_label.
+It can also open ASCII files and folders full of .tif frames.
 `ImEx1`: uses bftools to open many life science image formats.
 See Open Microscopy Environment for details.
-`LaserOn3`: Calculates where the first illuminated frame is based on maximum intensity
+`LaserOn3`: calculates the first illuminated frame based on the maximum total intensity; for use when the excitation is not triggered by the camera.
-`FrameAverage2`: Calculates a frame average/summation over set no. frames
+`FrameAverage2`: calculates an image averaged over a set number of frames.
-`findSpots2`: thresholds the image with Otsu’s method to find candidate spots
+`findSpots2`: thresholds the image with Otsu's method to find candidate spots.
-`findSpots3`: thresholds the image with Otsu’s method to find candidate spots
+`findSpots3`: thresholds the image with Otsu's method to find candidate spots.
 `findSpots4`: performs both of the above efficiently
 `findSpotCentre3`: performs iterative Gaussian masking to find spot centre and total intensity
 `fit2DgaussianFixedCenter2`: fits a constrained 2D Gaussian to find `sigma_x`,`sigma_y` and central intensity